MicrosoftDocs/learn/learn-pr/wwl-sci/implement-manage-external-identities/includes/10-configure-identity-providers.md

 ## Deprecation of WebView sign-in support

 January 4, 2021, Google is deprecating embedded WebView sign-in support.
-If you’re using Google federation or self-service sign-up with Gmail, you should test your line-of-business native applications for compatibility.
+If you’re using Google federation or self-service-sign-up with Gmail, you should test your line-of-business native applications for compatibility.
 If your apps include WebView content that requires authentication, Google Gmail users won't be able to authenticate.
 The following are known scenarios that will affect Gmail users:

 - Windows apps that use embedded WebView or the WebAccountManager (WAM) on older versions of Windows.
 - Other native apps you’ve developed that use an embedded browser framework for authentication.